thereisnoearthb/website/content/events/once-upon-a-wetland.md

 **Target Audience**: Youth in India

+**Target Number of Participants**: 50 – 150

-**Main Contacts**: </br>
+**Main Contacts**:

-•**RE-PEAT**: Ananya Jain, Coordinator, info@re-peat.earth / jain02ananya@gmail.com </br>
+- **RE-PEAT**: <br />Ananya Jain, Coordinator <br />info@re-peat.earth / jain02ananya@gmail.com
-•**Youth Engaged in Wetlands**: Denzel Urieta, Asia Regional Representative youthengagedinwetlands@gmail.com / denz.urieta@gmail.com  </br>
+- **Youth Engaged in Wetlands**: <br />Denzel Urieta, Asia Regional Representative <br />youthengagedinwetlands@gmail.com / denz.urieta@gmail.com
-•**There Is No Earth B**: Dhrstadyumn, Coordinator, thereisnoearthb@gmail.com </br>
+- **There Is No Earth B**: <br />Dhrstadyumn, Coordinator <br />thereisnoearthb@gmail.com

 ### Rationale Behind Project

 Wetlands provide ecosystem services, such as water purification, water storage, carbon storage, flood protection, and shoreline stabilization.
 According to recent assessments (de Groot et. al.,2012; Davidson et.al., 2019), wetlands are among the world’s most economically valuable ecosystems when compared to other ecosystems such as forests, grasslands and oceans.

 Despite such high ecological and economical value provided by wetlands, Global Wetland Outlook published by the Ramsar Convention in 2018 pointed out that wetlands are disappearing three times faster than forests.
 Wetlands need to be protected effectively for their ecosystem services, along with the implementation of conservation efforts at all levels, from policy-makers to local communities, including youth.

 ![](/assets/campaigns/ouaw1.jpg)

 According to a report by Wetlands International South Asia (WISA), India has already lost about one-third of its natural wetlands over the last four decades.
 The degradation was attributed to rapid urbanization, industrial and agricultural expansion, and uncontrolled pollution.
 Despite being signatories of the Ramsar Convention, very little progress has been made on the conservation and wise use of wetlands.
 In fact, Indian wetlands are persistently exposed to anthropogenic pressures – including land-use changes in the catchment, pollution from households and industry, encroachments, tourism, and overexploitation of natural resources.

 It has been observed that lack of good governance is the main challenge for wetland conservation by the states in India.
 From the National Wetland Atlas, India has 757,060 wetlands which account for 4.63% of the country’s geographical area.
 Due to this massive extent, a nationwide scale of wetland conservation and protection is called for.
 Community-driven efforts for wetland conservation have continuously shown significant results, however, their impacts seem relatively minuscule compared to developed state regulations and policy frameworks on wetlands.

 In recent years, we witnessed the power of youth to call for actions to tackle environmental issues.
 We believe youth will play an important role in future mechanisms of wetland conservation, for they are energetic, adaptive, and innovative.
 In addition, as the future of the world will be led by our next generation, youth should be informed and engaged in the various facets of wetlands.
 Highlighting the benefits of wetlands, we aim to influence the youth, regardless of educational background, to rise up and care for wetlands before their deterioration reaches the point of no return.